What is the riskScore?

-A recommended strategy is to at first only automatically accept orders under a low riskScore (e.g., 3.00), only automatically reject orders above a high riskScore (e.g., 70.00), and manually review all other transactions.
+One possible strategy is to at first only automatically accept orders under a low riskScore (e.g., 3.00), only automatically reject orders above a high riskScore (e.g., 70.00), and manually review all other transactions.
 After monitoring the riskScores received for the manually reviewed transactions, you can adjust the thresholds appropriately to reduce the amount of manual review required.

 Below is the distribution of riskScores returned by the minFraud service across all users.
 You can use this data to estimate the number of orders that will be approved, rejected, or held back for review given the thresholds you set.
 Please note that the distribution of riskScores you observe may differ.